ryan-charette/galaxy-collision-simulation/docs/benchmarks/README.md

   sweep runner writes generated configs, raw logs, per-run output directories, `sweep_summary.csv`, optional `sweep_summary.parquet`, and `sweep_metadata.json`.
+- Solver crossover analysis is generated from runtime and accuracy CSVs with `python -m python.analysis.solver_crossover`.
+Use `scripts/run_benchmarks.py --crossover-suite` to produce a wider runtime sweep with both output-disabled and CSV-output cases before running the analysis.
 - The A100 run was produced from a downloaded repository zip, so the archive did not capture a git commit SHA.
 The results correspond to the CUDA tree/FMM implementation present in this branch at the time of the run.